All posts

 Experience: What Happens When You're There

-FirstMove is both an event discovery platform and an in-event connection tool.
-When you attend a FirstMove event or a SoulFire-branded event, the app becomes your social navigator for the evening.
+FirstMove is the in-event connection tool covered above, and this is the category it defines.
+When you attend an event running a VibeZone, the app becomes your social navigator for the evening.

-The 3-Way Handshake enables introductions between attendees who have mutually indicated interest.
-You don't approach cold — you approach having already confirmed that the other person wants to meet you.
-The social risk of rejection is removed.
+The 3-Way Handshake (Knock, Challenge, Connect) enables introductions between attendees who have mutually indicated interest.
+You don't approach cold.
+You approach having already confirmed that the other person wants to meet you, so the social risk of rejection is removed.

 Ephemeral Profiles give you control over what you share.
 Your profile is visible to other attendees at the event but isn't stored or sold after the event closes.
 You're present during the experience without being permanently indexed.